-An undergraduate GPA of 3.0 is required for either all 4 years or for the period of last 2 years
+- An undergraduate GPA of 3.0 is required for either all four years or for the period of the last two years.

 - GMAT or GRE scores: The score criteria for these tests usually vary for each university.
-Target a good score as it will increase your chance to get admission to a top university.
+Target a good rating as it will increase your chance to get admission to a top university.

 - English Proficiency documents: TOEFL and IELTS score generally differ according to universities.
-But a good score will surely boost your profile.
+But a good score will inevitably boost your profile.

 - Knowledge of calculus is also asked for in some of the universities.
 A candidate who has not completed their undergraduate calculus course may fulfill the requirement by completing Quantitative Foundations in Business.

-- For some colleges, students opting for the Master of Science in Business Analytics degree program are required to achieve 1 semester credit hour of Professional Development course or some other equivalent.
+- For some colleges, students opting for the Master of Science in Business Analytics degree program are required to achieve one semester credit hour of Professional Development course or some other equivalent.

 - Working knowledge of computers, including word processing, networking, spreadsheets, and database management systems.

-- Also, knowledge of programming languages such as C, C++, Python, Java, and HTML, as well as experience in using statistical software packages is sometimes required.
+- Also, knowledge of programming languages such as C, C++, Python, Java, and HTML, as well as experience in using statistical software packages are required.

 - General knowledge of data science/business analytics as a career and field.

-Statement of Purpose: The statement of purpose should clearly speak about why you are interested to pursue a masters program in Business Analytics program.
-It will also speak about your background, academic details projects that will speak about your success in the program.
+Statement of Purpose: The statement of purpose should speak about why you are interested in pursuing a masters program in Business Analytics program.
+It will also talk about your background, academic details projects that will talk about your success in the program.
 Also, career goals and how the program will assist in attaining your objectives is a must add to your SOP.